sg6724/GreenLens-CropDiseaseDetection/README.md

-# 🌿 GreenLens: AI-Powered Crop Disease Detection & Remedy System
+# 🌿 GreenLens: AI-Powered Crop Health Assistant

 GreenLens is a full-stack, AI-driven plant disease detection platform designed to assist farmers and agronomists in identifying crop issues, understanding affected areas, and receiving actionable remedies based on real-time weather conditions and AI reasoning.
 Combining computer vision, LLMs, and voice interaction, GreenLens delivers an accessible and intelligent solution for sustainable agriculture.